 The ACA represents a transformation in welfare state governance that will impact health outcomes and access for decades.

-Extend meso-level institutional analysis in dissertation to explore impacts on patient health.
+Extend institutional analysis to explore impacts on patient health.

 Evans, Ethan.
 2013.
 "Unequal Access: Insurance Coverage and Immigrant Generational Status of Diverse Children."
 Pp. 102-27 in Health Care and Immigration: Understanding the Connections, edited by P. Fernandez-Kelley and A. Portes.
 New York, NY: Routledge.